EimaMei/sili/README.md

 # sili.h STL
 A public domain STL alternative to C/C++ standard libraries, featuring many improvements and fixes for better development.
+Made specifically for C99 and up, but can also be used in C++.

 # Features
 - Standard types (`u8`, `i32`, `u64` etc).